The greatest butcher, the greatest beef

 “I know that I love a chat, but I also haven’t met a butcher who doesn’t love a chat.
 And the thing is, it’s their business.
 They want to help you, they want to guide you.
 That’s their job, and they really take that very seriously.”

-So head in to your local butcher’s today and ask them what to make for dinner tonight.
-Not only will they be able to give you plenty of great ideas and advice on what to cook and how best to cook it, you could also find yourself winning a pretty snazzy prize.
+So head to your local butcher’s today and ask them what to make for dinner tonight.
+They’ll be able to give you plenty of great ideas and advice on what to cook and how to cook it.